ChangbaDevs/KTVHTTPCache/Readme.md

 ## License

-KTVVideoProcess is released under the MIT license.
+KTVHTTPCache is released under the MIT license.

 ## Feedback